Madhumita-Prasad/Projects/Digits_Classification_using_MNIST/README.md

 ---

 ## **Advantages**
-- Easy-to-use script for beginners and researchers.
 - Demonstrates practical application of neural networks for image classification.
 - Modular design for training, evaluation, and prediction.

----

-## **Limitations**
-- Limited to grayscale 28x28 pixel images.
-- Custom image preprocessing must align with MNIST standards.
-- The model’s architecture is simple and may not generalize well to complex datasets.

 ---